LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 If a document is cached by the user 1 and be updated by other user, when user try to query this document will recieve with the wrong value, the cached one.

 Situation make sense use:
  - When want to create a document and redirect for the a page that show it.
-Update the cache in the creation component writting the job, read in the other and delete the cache
+Update the cache in the creation component writting the job, the other component just need make the normal GraphQL resquest.
+Maybe delete the cache in this can be good

+**Fragment**
+Part of a object to be reused in a lot of place of the code.
+Nowadays we are using strings to make it, but is better (code pattern) use the fragment

 **Apollo React Hooks**

+Make queries, mutations by Hooks to make more easy make the requests

+Apollo Provider: Provide a Apllo client to the App, therefore use the hooks inside of all components by props

+useQuey:
+- The return work like a state.
+If change the value re-render the JSX
+- Params: query, variables, options (fetchPolicy)
+- Return data, loading and error